-Social media is often cast to the side by entrepreneurs and small business owners.
+Social media is often an afterthought for entrepreneurs and small business owners.
 It can take too much time and is seen as just another task, rather than an opportunity to make money and grow your business.
 With Facebook and Instagram integrating online stores with business accounts, there has never been a better time to utilize social media.

 While a great page can help bring in money and create brand awareness, a poor social media page can deter potential customers.
 When people see an underwhelming or broken online presence, they move on to the competition.

 Your social media is like a storefront window.
 When people look inside, what do they see?

 There are too many companies losing business due to their underdeveloped and underwhelming social media presence.

 More than 90% of people will research a product and company before they make a purchase.
 When people need a product, they pull out their phone and Google what they’re looking for.
 If your business is not on social media, both your potential customer and Google will notice.